-One of the nation’s most respected osteopathic medical schools, Philadelphia College of Osteopathic Medicine brings a long, proud tradition, spanning more than 110 years, of training osteopathic physicians.REQUEST PROGRAM INFORMATION
+One of the nation’s most respected osteopathic medical schools, Philadelphia College of Osteopathic Medicine has a long, proud tradition, spanning more than a century, of training osteopathic physicians.REQUEST PROGRAM INFORMATION

 As a Doctor of Osteopathic Medicine (DO) student, you will learn a holistic approach to health care—treating disease in the context of the whole person, considering the interrelationships of all body systems, as well as factors such as nutrition, environment and psychology.